 Working parents live incredibly busy lives – constantly trying to balance the needs of their children with making ends meet.

-Our legal reform is about improving work-life balance while providing job protection for working parents.
+Our new law is about improving work-life balance while providing job protection for working parents.

-Our Parental Leave (Amendment) Bill 2017 extends unpaid parental leave for parents from the current four months (18 working weeks) to six months (26 weeks).
+The Parental Leave (Amendment) Act 2019 extends unpaid parental leave for parents from four months (18 working weeks) to six months (26 weeks).

 Childcare costs as barrier